 HREF, path, and so on) in all of our components, so it will be

-object through context on each page.
+necessary to set up another context provider at the wrapPageElement function to pass down the location object through context on each page.
 A deeper explanation can be found in Part 1.

 Setting Up A Location Context

-First, we will create the location context at ./src/context/LocationContext.js
+First, we will create the location context at ./src/context/LocationContext.js:

-Next, let’s pass the page’s location
+Next, let’s pass the page’s location object to the provider’s location attribute on each Gatsby file:

 Creating An i18n Config